whoami-pantheon/MirrorWalk/README.md

 From there, you will be presented with a menu:

-1.  **Process/Re-index Folder:** Point MirrorWalk at a folder of images.
-It will ask if you want to scan recursively (including subfolders).
-The tool will then process all images, extract the text, and save it to `results.json` and `results.csv`.
+1.  **Process/Re-index Folder:** Point the Walker at a specific directory.
+It will execute a recursive scan, extracting text and hardening it into `results.json` and `results.csv`.
-2.  **Search and Open:** Search the indexed text.
-You can choose between an "Exact Only" search or a "Fuzzy + Exact" search.
-Results are displayed with context, and you can open any image directly from the search results.
+2.  **Search and Open:** Search the indexed text. `"Exact Only"` search and `"Fuzzy + Exact"` search bridge the gap between fragmented human memory and technical sources.
+Results are displayed with context, allowing for the immediate opening of source files.
 3.  **Exit:** Close the program.

-## The Spoils of the Walk
+## The Spoils of the Walk (Data Persistence)

 The extracted text and file information are stored in two files:

-*   `results.json`: A detailed JSON file containing the filename, full path, extracted text, and processing time for each image.
+*   `results.json`: Structured technical telemetry including filename, full path, extracted text, and processing duration.
-*   `results.csv`: A simple CSV file with the filename, path, and extracted text for easy viewing in a spreadsheet.
+*   `results.csv`: A flattened view for rapid spreadsheet analysis and audit trails.

 When you perform a search, you also have the option to export the results to a `search_results.txt` file.

-## A Word of Caution
+## A Word of Caution (The Sovereignty Mandate)

-MirrorWalk is a powerful tool for indexing and searching your personal data.
-It is designed for convenience and privacy.
-The creator is not responsible for the content of the images you index.
-Please use this tool responsibly.
+MirrorWalk is built for Privacy Sovereignty.
+It eliminates the privacy-utility trade-off.
+However, the architect is not responsible for the nature of the data you choose to index.
+Use this instrument to strengthen operational resilience, not to compromise it.

 ## License

 This project is licensed under the Apache 2.0 License.

-## Acknowledgments
+## Attribution & Foundational Dependencies

-*   To the developers of Tesseract OCR for their incredible open-source engine.
+* **Tesseract OCR**: MirrorWalk utilizes the Tesseract engine as its foundational neural layer for high-fidelity character recognition.
-*   To the open-source community for the libraries that make this tool possible.
+* **The Digital Commons**: This instrument is built upon the robust architecture of the open-source community, leveraging specialized libraries for parallel execution and fuzzy logic.
-*   And to you, the user, for giving your images a voice.
+* **Operational Context**: Designed for those who recognize that unindexed data is a liability, and seek to transform it into a sovereign asset.

 ---
-*The reflection is vast, but the words are now within reach.
-Happy searching.*
+*The reflection is vast, but the words are now within reach.*
 ---